wilson confidence interval

-Package MKinfer includes a collection of functions for the computation of various confidence intervals (Altman et al. 2000; Hedderich and Sachs 2018) including bootstrapped versions (Davison and Hinkley 1997) as well as Hsu (Hedderich and Sachs 2018), permutation (Janssen 1997), bootstrap (Davison and Hinkley 1997), intersection-union (Sozu et al. 2015) and multiple imputation (Barnard and Rubin 1999) t-test; furthermore, computation of intersection-union z-test as well as multiple imputation Wilcoxon tests.
-Graphical visualization by volcano and Bland-Altman plots (Bland and Altman 1986; Shieh 2018).
+Package MKinfer includes a collection of functions for the computation of various confidence intervals (Altman et al. 2000; Hedderich and Sachs 2018) including bootstrapped versions (Davison and Hinkley 1997) as well as Xiao (Xiao 2018), Hsu (Hedderich and Sachs 2018), permutation (Janssen 1997), bootstrap (Davison and Hinkley 1997), intersection-union (Sozu et al. 2015) and multiple imputation (Barnard and Rubin 1999) t-test; furthermore, computation of intersection-union z-test as well as multiple imputation Wilcoxon tests.
+Graphical visualizations: volcano plot, Bland-Altman plots (Bland and Altman 1986; Shieh 2018), mean difference plot (Böhning et al. 2008), plot of test statistic for permutation and bootstrap tests as well as objects of class htest.

 We first load the package.

 There are several functions for computing confidence intervals.
-We can compute 12 different confidence intervals for binomial proportions (DasGupta, Cai, and Brown 2001); e.g.
+We can compute 12 different confidence intervals for binomial proportions (DasGupta et al. 2001); e.g.

 ##